delphipascal/zeoslib/README.md

-zeos
+ZeosLib
 ====

-Just a mirror of Zeos Database Object library
+Just a mirror of Zeos Database Object library with patches.